 Exercise Corrects Dowager's Hump – Kyphosis, or Dowager's Hump, decreases both the quality and the length of life.
 Fortunately, this postural impairment is correctible with exercise— protecting both your bones and your vitality.6

-And of course, the most important result of exercise for Savers is the stimulation of new bone growth triggered by weight-bearing exercise.
+And of course, one of the most important result of exercise for Savers is the stimulation of new bone growth triggered by weight-bearing exercise.

 There are many benefits of exercise, from an increased lifespan to the stimulation of the bone remodeling process – all of which leads to stronger bones and longer and healthier life.

 Given the overwhelming and consistent scientific consensus that exercise is the best way to improve health, shouldn't it replace pharmaceuticals on doctor's prescription pads?